Tinche/incant/README.rst

 * a method for registering dependencies: ``Incanter.register_hook()``, and a number of higher level, more user-friendly aliases
 * methods for invoking arbitrary functions while injecting dependencies: ``Incanter.invoke()`` and its async variant, ``Incanter.ainvoke()``
 * a method for getting the parameters of an arbitrary function after injecting dependencies: ``Incanter.parameters()``
-* methods for invoking arbitrary functions while injecting dependencies and forwarding any required arguments: ``Incanter.incant`` and its async variant, ``Incanter.aincant``
+* methods for invoking arbitrary functions while picking and forwarding any required arguments: ``Incanter.incant`` and its async variant, ``Incanter.aincant``

 `incant` is able to leverage runtime type annotations, but is also capable of functioning without them.
 `incant` is also fully type-annotated for use with Mypy and smart editors.